With Jonathan Sterne, Mika Tajima & Hua Hsu

 Triple Canopy’s venue is located at 264 Canal Street 3W, near several Canal Street subway stations.
 Our floor is accessible by elevator (63" × 60" car, 31" door) and stairway.
 Due to the age and other characteristics of the building, our bathrooms are not ADA-accessible, though several such bathrooms are located nearby.
 If you have specific questions about access, please write at least three days before the event and we will make every effort to accommodate you.

-- Jonathan Sterne is Professor and James McGill Chair in Culture and Technology in the Department of Art History and Communication Studies at McGill University.
-He is the author of MP3: The Meaning of a Format (2012), The Audible Past: Cultural Origins of Sound Reproduction (2003), and numerous articles on media, technologies and the politics of culture.
+- Jonathan Sterne is a professor and James McGill Chair in the Culture and Technology in the Department of Art History and Communication Studies at McGill University.
+He is the author of Diminished Faculties: A Political Phenomenology of Impairment (2021), MP3: The Meaning of a Format (2012), The Audible Past: Cultural Origins of Sound Reproduction (2003), and numerous articles on media, technologies and the politics of culture.
 He is also the editor of The Sound Studies Reader (2012).
-His new projects consider instruments and instrumentalities; mail by cruise missile; and the intersections of disability, technology, and perception.
+He is currently working with Mara Mills on a book titled Tuning Time: Histories of Sound and Speed.

 - Mika Tajima is an artist living in New York City.
 Her work explores the way that the built environment shapes the body and our activities and has been exhibited at Centre Georges Pompidou, Paris; San Francisco Museum of Modern Art; Aspen Art Museum; Bass Museum of Art, Miami; the Kitchen, Dispatch, and Swiss Institute for Contemporary Art, New York; the Mori Art Museum and Taro Nasu, Tokyo; South London Gallery, London.
 Her ongoing series Negative Entropy was first exhibited at 11 Rivington in New York and is currently on view at the Gwangju Biennial.
 Tajima is part of the music-based performance group New Humans.